 Once the exemption is approved, Revenue will issue a Games and Sports Exemption Number (GS Number).
-The body does not need to renew the exemption provided it continues to meet the conditions.
+The body does not need to renew the exemption but must continue to meet the condition or conditions for the granting of the exemption.